 Universal Studios Japan: Every year there are ‘Halloween Horror Nights’ which feature haunted houses and ghostly versions of all the characters.
 There’s also a special Halloween-themed movie ride.

-Sanrio Puroland: The theme park is best-known for it Hello Kitty themed zone.
+Sanrio Puroland: The theme park is best known for its Hello Kitty-themed zone.
 Like Disneyland and Universal Studios, the characters transform at night.
-There are also themed partied throughout the month of Halloween.
+There are also themed parties throughout the month of Halloween.

 for Halloween i would dress up as freddy from Five Nights At Freddy’s

 Comments are closed.